 We bring field biology to the laboratory

 We take a reductionist approach to understanding the cellular mechanisms that underlie naturalistic behavior.
 Mice display complex social organization and, as a model organism of neuroscience, provide an opportunity to understand behavior at the molecular level.
-We study various strains of mice in a setting where they are free to behave and interact according to their own rules of interaction, while holding environmental conditions constant.
-Rigorously quantifying behaviors such as movement, interaction, and competition serves as a point of entry for manipulation-based experiments to identify mechanisms underlying these ethologically relevant behaviors.
+Our group and others have uncovered a previously under appreciated component of mouse social behavior: thermoregulation.
+We study various strains of mice in a setting where they are free to behave according to their own rules, while holding environmental conditions constant.
+Rigorously quantifying behaviors such as huddling, locomotion, and thermal comfort seeking serves as a point of entry for manipulation-based experiments and neural recordings to identify mechanisms underlying these behaviors central to animal homeostasis..

 tNSE_noPCA_binMouse_SEX_cut700_rep1NEW%403x.jpg

-Behavioral paradigms to understand the organization of social behavior
+Behavioral paradigms to understand the organization of behavior

 TT1_Base_Scn3a_V1_9_20_18_s3_bright.jpg